 The City Council approved the current Economic Development Policy (i.e. 'Policy') on January 15, 2019 per Resolution No. 19-007.
 The economic development incentives listed in the Policy are clearly established, while allowing flexibility, without being overly restrictive.
-The City delegates primary responsibility for economic development to the Killeen Economic Development Corporation (KEDC) with the intent of stimulating local economic activity and creating competitive wage jobs while broadening the tax base.
+The City delegates primary responsibility for economic development to the Killeen Economic Development Corporation (KEDC) with the intent of stimulating local economic activity, creating competitive wage jobs, while broadening the tax base.

 The Policy provides that City Council shall review the Policy annually to ensure its ongoing relevance.
-The attached Policy contains updated text in the sections detailing Enterprise Zones in Division 5 and Funding options under Appendix 1.
+Per the Council's motion of direction on April 20th, the attached Policy contains updated text in Section 3-60: Economic Development Partners' Roles and Expectations.
+Staff is proposing minor text amendments under Division 5, Sections I and K: Enterprise Zones and Development Agreements and Appendix I: Funding options.
 These text changes are minor in scope.